Woyane rebellion: Rebellion

 A similar victory was achieved by the rebels under the top leaders of the Woyane movement namely Dejazmach Negussie Bezabih and Bashay Gugsa Mengesha again in the district of Hintalo and Wajerat in Enderta; the rebels defeated the heavily armed government forces numbering in thousands and aided by the Royal Air Force (RAF), and were able to capture and acquire yet again heavy modern armaments.
 By 20 September the successful Woyane rebel army was ready to turn south to face an Ethiopian force attempting to advance to Tigray.
 Haile Selassie had ordered his minister of war Ras Abebe Aregai, to take charge of the campaign against the rebels.
 The Ras rushed northward and arrived at Korem, south of Maichew, on 17 September but his way was blocked by rebels.
 During the next three weeks, the Weyane forces fought hard against Ras Abebe's Ethiopian troops, who were bolstered by a small contingent of British officer.
-The fighting centered on the great natural fortress of Amba Alaji.
-Basha Gugusa, one of the first Woyane leaders, led the battle of Amba Alage in September 1943 to victory over the Imperial army which was well equipped and supported by RAF planes.
+The fighting centered on the great natural fortress of Amba Alagi.
+Basha Gugusa, one of the first Woyane leaders, led the battle of Amba Alagi in September 1943 to victory over the Imperial army which was well equipped and supported by RAF planes.
 The Woyane forces outnumbered those of the government, but their advantage in numbers was offset by artillery and RAF support.

 The Woyane leaders precipitated the final decisive battle by launching a three-pronged attack on government positions with perhaps 10,000 men.
 The war is spread to Alaje in Raya, Wukro in Kilte Awlalo, and Tembien whereby the rebels mostly peasants beat the huge government forces equipped with tanks and modern weapons led by Ras Abebe Aregai, General Abebe Damtew, and aided by British Colonel Pluck.
 The total annihilation of government forces heavily supported by the RAF sent a signal to the Emperor, that "the Tigrayans weren't only brave fighters but also astute strategists" said Hailemariam when he gave an interview to Wegahta magazine.
 During the battle, Pluck was killed by a Woyane rebel.
 The inability to subdue the rebellion prompted the emperor to authorize an aerial bombardment by RAF bomber squadrons based in Aden which were able to operate a number of Bristol Blenheim's.
 On 6 October 1943, fourteen bombs and eight days later fifty-four bombs were dropped in the provincial capital Mekelle respectively.
 On 7 October, sixteen bombs and two days later thirty-two bombs were dropped in Corbetta Raya and Hintalo Enderta respectively as well, around 70 people were killed and 200 were wounded.
 Although the rebels scattered and battle formations began to disintegrate on 7 October, uncertainty still affected the Ethiopian government forces and Ras Abebe did not personally move out of Korem until 9 October.
 He then moved systematically northward and entered Quiha and Mekelle on 14 October, capturing the erstwhile rebel headquarters at Wokro on 17 October.